Bamford Grange: A Lost House in Adswood

-Gabrielle Ray (real name Gabrielle Elizabeth Clifford Cook) was born on 28 April 1883.
+Bamford Grange's most famous resident, Gabrielle Ray (real name Gabrielle Elizabeth Clifford Cook) was born 28 April 1883.
 She made her first stage appearances as a child.
-In 1893, after moving to London with her mother she could be found, under the name of Bessie Ray, playing the part of Eveleen in 'Miami', at the Royal Princess's Theatre, Oxford Street.
+In 1893, after moving to London with her mother she could be found under the name of Bessie Ray, playing the part of Eveleen in 'Miami', at the Royal Princess's Theatre, Oxford Street.
 She also danced in Paul Valentine's 'Blackpool ballet' and appeared as a winsome cupid in 'Little Red Riding Hood' at Richmond before joining a touring company in 1899. playing in 'The Belle of New York' and 'The Casino Girl.'
 The 1901 census records her as Bessie Ray in lodgings in Birmingham during one of these tours.

 One of the hundreds of postcard pictures of Gabrielle Ray that were published in her lifetime.

 In 1902, she was playing the title role in the pantomime Little Red Riding Hood at the Lyric Theatre, Hammersmith, produced by John East.
 East's son, John M. East, wrote in his book Neath the Music:

 'Early that evening, there was a gasp of admiration as an enchanting vision of loveliness floated on to the stage, with large blue eyes and a heart-shaped face framed in a mist of burnished golden hair.
 She moved with graceful fluidity; her dancing was such that her feet scarcely touched the boards.
 This was Red Riding Hood herself.
 Her success was assured from that very first entrance.
 During the interval, everybody checked their programme for the name of this unknown artist.
 It was Gabrielle Ray, nineteen years of age, and at the threshold of her dazzling career.'